Student Mental Health: Responding to the Crisis

 - The Royal National Hotel, London

-Afua recently graduated from Nottingham Law School, having spent an additional year at Western Washington University studying Political Science.
+Afua graduated from Nottingham Law School in 2018, having spent an additional year at Western Washington University studying Political Science.
 During her time as a student, Afua was also President of NTU Cheerleading and competed nationally on the Level 3 team.

-During the first year of her sabbatical, her priorities have focused on barriers to student success, in particular campaigning to reduce the BME Attainment Gap at NTU.
+During the first year of her sabbatical, her priorities have focused on barriers to student success, in particular campaigning to reduce the Black, Asian and Minority Ethnic Attainment Gap at NTU.

-The Black and Minority Ethnicity (BME) attainment gap in reference to race refers to the fact that there is a ‘gap’ in achievement between BME and White students.
-BME students are less likely to achieve a 1st class or 2:1 degree compared to their white counterparts.
-(Equality Information Report
+The Black, Asian and Minority Ethnicity (BME) attainment gap in reference to race refers to the fact that there is a ‘gap’ in achievement between BME and White students.
+BAME students are less likely to achieve a 1st class or 2:1 degree compared to their white counterparts.
+(Equality Information Report Jan 2016).

-Jan 2016).
-Afua has been actively working this year to tackle the BME attainment gap at NTU as it is larger when compared against the sector.
+Afua actively worked to tackle the BME attainment gap whilst at NTU as it continues to disproportionately affect students.

 Afua published research into how racial inequality affected the educational experience of BME students at Nottingham Trent University and contrasted the results with data that existed at the institution.
 The research formed a 23,000-word report, concluding with recommendations for the university to proactively tackle attainment issues.
 Afua's work is embedded into the practice of the institution and played a pivotal part in the establishment of the NTU Race Equality Action Plan.